-Our offerings include WEBTOON, LINE MANGA, NAVER SERIES, eBookJapan, Munpia, Wattpad, and Yonder.
-We manage our business by tracking several operating metrics, including: monthly active users, or MAU; monthly paying users, or MPU; paid content average revenue per monthly paying user, or Paid Content ARPPU; and advertising average revenue per monthly active user, or Advertising ARPMAU.
+Our offerings include WEBTOON, LINE MANGA, NAVER SERIES, eBookJapan, Munpia and Wattpad.
+We manage our business by tracking several operating metrics, including: monthly active users, or MAU; monthly paying users, or MPU; and Monthly Paid Content average revenue per paying user, or Monthly Paid Content ARPPU.
 For a definition of these operating metrics, please see the "Glossary."
 As a management team, we believe each of these operating metrics provides useful information to investors and others.

-Our trends may fluctuate subject to various factors including (i) seasonality of our business where we see increased activity during holiday season, (ii) magnitude of our marketing campaigns, (iii) hiatus/return of creators and key titles on our platforms, (iv) TV shows, films, and or gaming release based on our contents as part of our IP Adaptation business, (v) our strategic decision to direct traffic to our mobile application may lead to fluctuations in trends as web users who view in both mediums may choose to continue to consume on our mobile application only and (vi) external factors impacting the global economy, our industry and our company.
+Our year-over-year activity and quarter-over-quarter growth trends may fluctuate subject to various internal and external factors including (i) seasonality of our business where we see increased activity during holiday season, (ii) magnitude of our marketing campaigns, (iii) hiatus/return of creators and key titles on our platforms, (iv) TV shows, films, and/or gaming release based on our content as part of our IP Adaptation business, (v) our strategic decision to direct traffic to our mobile application may lead to fluctuations in trends as web users who view in both mediums may choose to continue to consume on our mobile application only and (vi) external factors impacting the global economy, our industry and our company.